ThePjotyr/Speedsters-Data-Pack/README.md

 ### Velocity 9

 The riskiest option.
 Users of this source will have a blue lightning.
-They will reach any **Speed Level** faster than other speedsters, but after some time, they will get small debuffs, like nausea or taking some random damage.
-Those effects will strengthen in time, and after precisely 5 minutes from taking speed drug, users will die from those effects.
+They will reach any **Speed Level** faster than other speedsters, but after some time, they will experience random negative effect or effects.
+Those effects will strengthen in time, and after a total of 10 minutes of running with super speed, users will die from those effects.
 They can prolong the inevitable, by drinking another **Velocity 9** potion, but each time they would do that, the rate of their body decay will only get faster and faster.
-The only permanent cure for this condition is obtaining speed from different source in **Particle Accelerator** explosion.
+The only permanent cure for this condition is obtaining speed from different source in **Particle Accelerator** explosion or using **Tachion Device**.
-After dying from **Velocity 9** poisoning, player cannot obtain speed power from any other source than **Velocity 9**.
+After dying from **Velocity 9** poisoning, player cannot obtain speed power from any other source than **Velocity 9** and the only way to change that is to use **Tachion Device**.
-In future versions this system will be reworked.

 &nbsp;